Why Meme Marketing doesn’t work for your business

 When including memes in your marketing strategy, it is important to know the audience you are focusing on.
 If your content does not comply with the targeted audience, it is highly possible that the posts won’t go viral, and you will even lose some potential customers.

-This strategy is called moment marketing, and to get a clearer picture of what it means, let’s go back to 2014 when Apple launched iPhone 6 Plus, and they faced quite an unpleasant issue: the bendgate.
+This strategy is called moment marketing, and to get a clearer picture of what it means, let’s go back to 2014 when Apple launched the iPhone 6 Plus, and they faced quite an unpleasant issue: the bendgate.
 KitKat’s response?
 Priceless.

 kitkat-meme-marketing